 Depending on circumstances some kind of premium will be charged for out of province surveys or I may charge a flat daily rate including travel and report writing time plus expenses.

-My reports are normally completed before midnight same day for local marine surveys i.e. between Niagara-on-the-Lake and Pickering and south from Lake Simcoe.
-Outside of this area but within Southern Ontario reports will normally be completed before midnight of the next day.
+Our reports are normally completed before midnight same day for local marine surveys i.e. between Niagara-on-the-Lake and Pickering and south from Lake Simcoe.
+Outside of this area but within Southern Ontario reports will normally be completed before midnight of the following day.
 Out of province marine survey reports will generally be completed within 12 hours of returning to my desk.
-Once payment is received (cash accepted, e-transfer preferred, cheque accepted, no credit cards) a pdf copy will be forwarded to you.
+Once payment is received (e-transfer preferred, cash or cheque accepted, no credit cards) a pdf copy will be forwarded to you.

 Most marine surveyors charge by the foot L.O.A. although some US marine surveyors are now charging by the hour.
 There are good arguments for both methods but I choose to charge by the foot.

-At one time I actually measured boats for pricing purposes but my numbers never came out to what the manufacturer claimed and I had occasional disagreements over what length I was charging for.
+At one time we actually measured boats for pricing purposes but my numbers never came out to what the manufacturer claimed and we had occasional disagreements over what length we were charging for.
 Consider the boats listed below.......